Viridia Capital

 The single most important infrastructure piece.
 Every layer reads from and writes to it.
 Build this before any other layer.

 Priority zero.
 All five layers depend on this.
 Building them without it means painful retrofitting later.
 Sam owns infra; Senior Quant defines schemas.
-Target: live in Week 1–2.
+Active Linear milestone target: 2026-06-21.

 Core Schema